Corporate social and environmental responsibility

 We strive to preserve and enrich the Bank’s historical heritage (buildings of historical interest, collections, etc.) and make it accessible to the general public (European Heritage Days, exhibitions, organisation of concerts).
 We also aim to promote our cultural heritage and its links with the Banque de France’s history, key figures in its past and France’s economic and monetary history.

-We support projects linked to preserving the environment and biodiversity, and guiding the energy transition.
+We support projects linked to preserving the environment and nature and guiding the energy transition.

 Our corporate sponsorship can take different forms, at both national and regional level: